Alba-NR/OpenGL_Java/README.md

 <img src="screenshot_samples/effect4_blur.jpg" alt="Blur." width="45%">
 <img src="screenshot_samples/effect5_edges.jpg" alt="Edge detection." width="45%">

+---

 ## :grey_exclamation: Copyright Notice

 Copyright &copy; 2020 Alba Navarro Rosales.
 All rights reserved.
 Please do not copy or modify the design or software in this repository for any purpose other than with the express written permission of the author, neither claim it as your own.
 Do check [this](https://choosealicense.com/no-permission/) out, thanks! :)
+<br>:point_up: And remember- plagiarism is bad!